broadinstitute/epi-SHARE-seq-pipeline/README.md

 <br>
 TODO:\
 Sambamba\
-fix seurat and archr workflows\
 add track generation \
-only one genome tsv

 Thank you to the **ENCODE DAC** for writing excellent documentation for their pipelines that we used as templates.